About Our Ironmongery & Hardware

 A Night Latch (commonly referred to as a “Yale Lock”) is a lock commonly found on home front doors; they are mounted to doors that open inwards and mounted to the inner surface of the door.
 When the door is closed the night latch automatically latches the door shut.
 The door can be kept from latching closed by keeping the door ‘on the latch’, a phrase you may have heard of.
 Night Latches are very simple security they are very easy to use, open the door with a key and shut the door behind you.

 Door closers are critical life safety equipment pieces and work in a similar way to panic exit devices.
 When choosing a door closer you need to ensure that your fire door still shuts every single time, so choosing the right one for your home or business should not be taken lightly.
 Things you will need to consider are, the size and weight of the door, the location of the door, the mounting location, and not forgetting the building specifications.
 This large range is supplied by top trade brands meeting the BS EN standards so you can be confident in your products.

 There’s an assortment of contemporary and traditional finishes, including black iron and galvanised steel gate hardware.
 And with everything from fence post shoes to gate bolts and gate hinges to choose from, you can find everything you need for a fuss-free job.

-A large range of gate ironmongery providing a perfect finish touch to compliment the look you are going for, making a great first impression in and around your home, office or garden.
-From top brands meaning these products are built to last and withstand the ever-changing weather and corrosion-resistance.
+A large range of gate ironmongery provides a perfect finish touch to compliment the look you are going for, making a great first impression in and around your home, office or garden.
+From top brands meaning these products are built to last and withstand the ever-changing weather and corrosion resistance.